fullsmartdev/react-slingshot/README.md

 On Windows, you need to install extra dependencies for browser-sync to build and install successfully.
 Follow the getting started steps above to assure you have the necessary dependencies on your machine.

 ### I can't access the external URL for Browsersync
 To hit the external URL, all devices must be on the same LAN.
-So this means your dev machine needs to be on Wifi (since you likely can't connect any tablet or phone to Ethernet.
-If you dev machine is on wired ethernet, it's on a separate LAN from the Wifi so the two devices won't be able to communicate.
+So this may mean your dev machine needs to be on the same Wifi as the mobile devices you're testing.